MDKroon/react-global-state/README.md

 ```

 ## Change a state variable in a subcomponent
-You can import the dispatch function
+You can import the dispatch function to update the state

 ```jsx
 import React, { Component } from 'react'